wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-software-authoring-with-fusion-dev/includes/3-current-process.md

 As the newest employee at VanArsdel you get "volun-told" to take notes as Caleb, the lead field technician describes an inefficient workflow that costs him and his team many hours each day.

-## The Field Inventory Management System
+## The field inventory management system

 ![graphic showing workflow of the current inventory management system](../media/vanarsdel-current-inventory-management-process.png)